Investments

 We understand the damage the fossil fuel industry continues to do to our planet, and we are committed to investing our funds in a socially responsible way.
 The University’s Endowment Investment Policy seeks to eliminate exposure to activities causing explicit environmental harm by excluding companies that are classified as oil and gas producers (exploration for, drilling, production, refining, supply, distribution, and retail) or those that supply oil equipment, services, or distribution.

 Our divestment from fossil fuel company shares was completed in 2019; we have held no investments in oil and gas companies since that time.
-Our portfolio also excludes companies that derive more than 5% of their revenue from thermal coal or the production of oil from tar sands.

-- the manufacture of tobacco products (zero exposure to companies that manufacture tobacco);
+- the manufacture of tobacco products;

-- the sale of tobacco products (where the investment is in companies that derive more than 10% of their revenue from selling tobacco products);
+- the sale of tobacco products (where the investment is in companies that derive more than 10% of their revenue from selling tobacco products); and

 At COP26 in November 2021, the University reaffirmed these commitments by becoming a founding signatory to a new declaration of climate expectations, outlining minimum climate commitments expected of its investment managers.

-Our positive investments
+Our positive impact investments

 As well as divesting from damaging industries, we are also exploring how our endowment investments can be used to support companies that have a positive impact.
 We ensure our investment managers actively consider and strive for the following ethical and sustainability criteria when choosing how to invest the University’s funds: